ENV 120 - Introduction to Environmental Geology

 A study of basic geologic principles and critical issues in environmental geology on a global scale.
 Topics to be covered can include: minerals, rock types and cycles, earthquakes and tectonics, volcanoes, mass wasting, stream systems, coastlines, soils, water resources, mineral and rock resources, fossil fuels, and climate change.
 Generally, the class will divide time between learning introductory geologic principles and applying those principles to understand environmental issues associated with geology.

-Students entering 2012 and after: satisfies the Natural Science distribution requirement.
+Satisfies the Natural Science requirement.

 Satisfies depth or breadth course requirement in Natural Science Track of the Environmental Studies major or interdisciplinary minor.